mrabello23/algorithms-data-structures/docs/data-structures.md

 - no keep any ordering
 - are faster than the arrays for lookups

+# map

+- Map objects hold a key/value pairs
+- Keep original order of a keys
+- objects or primitives can be used as key or value
+- Map arbitrary values to other values
+- JS Objects only support 1 key object
+- If try to assign multiples objects as key of other simple object, it will be overriten
+- methods: set, delete, clear, has (search by keys) / properties: size

+# set

+- Unique unordered list of values
+- new Set([]) => convert Array to a Set
+- [ ...mySet ] => comnvert Set to Array
+- automatically remove duplicate values
+- cannot access value elements by index
+- methods: add, delete, clear, has (search by keys) / properties: size

+# linked list

+- good to adding and removing nodes at beginning
+- node based data structure
+- not to good retrieving nodes and searching
+- every node store the memory address of the next node
+- node: atomic unit of a linked list
+- node contains a value and pointer:
+  - value: a simple value
+  - pointer: connect to the next node of the chain
+- head: first node of a linked list
+- tail: last node of a linked list
+- a tail doesn't have next pointer (none or null)
+- unlike the arrays, the memory cells are not next to each other but spread across different cells
+- benefit of Linked List over an array is that you can delete and insert elements from the beginning in one step

 # stack

 - Last In First Out (LIFO)
 - only inserting elements at the end of a stack
-- adding items to the top is called push(param)
+- adding items to the top is called push(element)
 - removing items from the top is called pop()
 - used in Graph Traversal algorithm called DFS
 - efficient add and remove operations
-- limited use cases
 - process data in same order that received
-- stacks are arrays
 - beneficial as a temporary container

 # queue

 - First In First Out (FIFO)
-- only insert at the end, only read and removed from the front
+- only insert at the end (tail), only read and remove from the front (head)
-- adding items to the end is called enqueue(param)
+- adding items to the end (tail) is called enqueue(element)
-- removing items from the front is called dequeue()
+- removing items from the front (head) is called dequeue()
 - used in Graph Traversal algorithm called BFS
 - efficient add and remove operations
-- limited use cases
 - process data in same order that received
-- queues are arrays
 - beneficial as a temporary container

 # graphs